 Amino acids – especially proline

 A good place to start is by appreciating that collagen is comprised of amino acids.
 And if you want to hone in on just one, know that a good proportion of collagen is made up of the amino acid proline.
 Proline is a major component of connective tissue and has the ability to strengthen and renew aging skin cells.
 One-sixth of collagen is comprised of proline.

-BRAD Biophotonic Essential Elixir Multi-Peptide Youth Regenerating Serum ($95 in the shop) features the two amino acids expecially important to collagen, L-proline and L-threonine, as well as many others.
+BRAD Biophotonic Essential Elixir Multi-Peptide Youth Regenerating Serum ($95) features the two amino acids expecially important to collagen, L-proline and L-threonine, as well as many others.
 Skin Nutrition Cell CPR ($150) has proline and tyrosine, apple stem cells and peptides.
 Cell CPR’s formula mimics the proteins, phospholipids, vitamins and minerals found in the skin.

 Vitamin C is a co-factor with several amino acids for the synthesis of collagen.
 Indeed a deficiency in vitamin C will result in destroyed collagen.
 So a good vitamin C serum will help boost collagen.

 Medik8 CE-Thione Rechargeable Vitamin C Serum ($150 in the shop) is the latest addition in the brand’s range of vitamin C serums.
 CE-Thione boasts being the first ever form of "rechargeable" vitamin C, at 15%.
 Sciote Vitamin C Face Lotion ($65) has 15% vitamin C, while Your Best Face Advanced CE Concentrate ($50 in the shop) still has a great quality to price ratio.
 With no less than three forms of vitamin C, amounting to a concentration of 8.7%.